Skip to Content

 Is the rendered fat good for keeping?

 Oh yes!
-This is perfect for passing through a fine sieve or cheesecloth and used in cooking at a later date.
+This is perfect for passing through a fine sieve or cheesecloth and using in cooking at a later date.
 Store in an air-tight jar in the fridge and use at your leisure.

-If kept properly it will last up to 6 months, but good luck resisting for that long!
+If kept properly, it will last up to 6 months, but good luck resisting for that long!

 Serving Suggestions.